jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 summary: Proposed changes to walls, interior doors and cabinets and fixtures.
 ---

-# Walls, Doors and Cabinets
+# Walls, Doors and Cabinets and Fixtures

 ## Walls